 The answer given is not intended to be the definitive answer.
 Well-reasoned alternative answers can also gain marks.

-Before commencing work on your coursework assignment, you need to familiarise yourself with the following documents:
+Before commencing work on your coursework assignment, you need to familiarise yourself with the information in the Coursework Support Centre available on RevisionMate.